fossabot/wordpress-plugin/izettle-ecommerce/readme.txt

 == Description ==

-Add your products to your existing WordPress website by using our simple ecommerce plugin.
-Embed beautiful and customizable buy buttons, widgets or your whole store.
-Your visitors won't have to leave your site to purchase.
-The best part is, you don’t have to mess with any coding.
+Turn your existing WordPress site into a fully featured ecommerce site with our simple, free ecommerce plugin.
+You can embed beautiful, customizable buy now buttons and product widgets or even embed your whole store.
+You can display a permanent shopping cart in your site and allow customers to add multiple items as they browse around.
+Your customers don’t have to leave your site to complete the purchases at the checkout.
+Best of all, it’s super-simple and requires no coding.
+Just add the plugin and go.

 - Use with any WordPress theme
 - Powerful and easy to use apps and features are also available including a full-featured shopping cart